kyutzalopez/compiler/testcases/README.md

-The following file contains all possible errors the compiler could throw while reading code in
+The following file contains all possible errors the compiler could throw while reading code in PL/O language, along with sample cases to test each error.